semaver/core-stack/packages/core/README.md

 function isNativeObjectClass<T extends object>(targetClass: Nullable<IClass<T>>): boolean;
 ```

-Returns `true` if the class is the native JavaScript `Object` class.
+Returns `true` if the class is the native JavaScript `Object` class, detected by checking that its prototype has no further prototype in the chain (i.e. it sits at the root of the prototype chain).
+Returns `false` for `null` or `undefined` input; never throws.

 [Back to top](#table-of-contents)